 This is a really cool attraction and a nice addition to this itinerary to see London in 3 days.
 It’s a high garden from where you enjoy more splendid views of the city, in case you didn’t get enough of it (not sure about you, but I never do!).
 If you opt to go in for sunset, keep in mind that reservations are not necessary but there is a dress code and drinks are crazy expensive.

 PRACTICAL INFORMATION: St. Paul’s Cathedral is open Mondays to Saturdays from 8:30 am to 4:30 pm.

 Rebuild in 1697 after the Great Fire of London destroyed it in 1666, this is one of the sights in London you are likely to recognize – the dome is massive so you surely see it from a distance.
 You can visit the main part, the crypt and the dome but keep in mind there generally is a line to get to the dome as there are limitations to the number of people who can go up at once.

 The church is not free to visit – there is a fee of £17 British Pounds (little over $21 USD) and you get an audioguide to go around.
 You can get your tickets in advance here.

 OPTION 1: British Museum

-PRACTICAL INFORMATION: The British Museum is open daily from 10:00 am to 5:30 pm.
+PRACTICAL INFORMATION: The British Museum is open Wednesday to Sundays from 10:00 am to 5:30 pm.
 It closes at 8:30 pm on Fridays.

 NEAREST METRO STATIONS: Tottenham Court Road, Holborn, Russell Square, Goodge Street.
 If you are coming from St. Paul’s, you will get off at Tottenham Court Road.